Tony Mowbray explains why Amad and Alex Pritchard are missing for SAFC

-Sunderland boss Tony Mowbray gives injury update on Amad and Alex Pritchard
+Sunderland injury news: Tony Mowbray explains when he expects Amad and Alex Pritchard to return

 Tony Mowbray has said that he hopes both Amad and Alex Pritchard will be back in Sunderland action soon after they were both ruled out of the clash with Norwich City on Sunday.